 Any angler entering an ABT 100 event who is under 18 years of age must have the signature of a parent or legal guardian in the provided space on the official entry form.

-Each contestant that voluntarily participates in any ABT 100 event voluntarily agrees to abide by ABT 100’s Rules and all applicable state and federal laws, and any violation of the said Rules and/or laws will subject the contestant to disqualification and/or other disciplinary action at the sole and absolute discretion of the tournament director.
+Each contestant who voluntarily participates in any ABT 100 event voluntarily agrees to abide by the ABT 100’s Rules and all applicable state and federal laws, and any violation of the said Rules and/or laws will subject the contestant to disqualification and/or other disciplinary action at the sole and absolute discretion of the tournament director.

 Only registered contestants or an approved observer may be in the boat during official tournament days.